jgradio64/email-scraper/README.md

 # Email Notification Scraper

+## Motivation

+This project was created to restore reliable mobile notifications for time-sensitive account updates after a vendor removed SMS support.
+Rather than rely on costly or less flexible solutions, I built my own lightweight system using Python and standard email protocols.

+## Main Parts
 This Python application retrieves recent emails from an IMAP server (Gmail or Yahoo), parses their subject lines, and forwards them to a mobile phone via email-to-text (SMTP).
 The tool is intended as a lightweight notification system for critical updates (e.g., account activity or billing alerts) that would otherwise be missed due to lack of native SMS support.
 Project Structure
 * `main.py`: Entry point for the program.
 Loads environment variables, initiates email retrieval and forwarding.